Associate Program Overview

 From practical training you will gain:

-- A $6,000 scholarship.
-Each semester you are awarded a $3k scholarship for your participation in the practical Training Program.
+- A practical training scholarship.
+Each semester you are awarded a scholarship for your participation in the Practical Training program.
+This is part of how Bethany Global University is Tuition-Paid.
 This increases the potential for you to walk away from college debt free.
 Imagine what you can do with the extra money you save!

 - Grow in professionalism.
 Your ability to influence people is based on how you’re able to interact with them in different social settings.
 We will teach you how to grow in professionalism whether you’re serving in an office setting, or working in other areas of the ministry.

 - Develop a strong work ethic.
 At BGU we pray hard, play hard, and work hard.
 When you work hard you build trust with those around you.
 It also shows your supervisor that the best people to have on the team are Christians!

 - Learn directly from the staff.
 Learning new skills is essential for effective cross-cultural work in the future.
 By serving in various areas of the ministry you will develop a new and diverse set of skills.
 The staff at BGU will work with you in training and developing you as a person.